ambroiseodt/itl/README.md

 ```
 More details are given in the README files of the apps folders.

-> [!NOTE]
-> LLM libraries such as [datasets](https://github.com/huggingface/datasets), [transformers](https://github.com/huggingface/transformers), [trl](https://github.com/huggingface/trl), or [lm-evaluation-harness](https://github.com/EleutherAI/lm-evaluation-harness) are subject to frequent changes which might impact the behavior of the codebase.
-In case of issues, we advise users to use previous versions of the packages.

 ### Using HuggingFace pretrained models
 Some models are gated, e.g., the Llama ones, and users should request the access and login to the huggingface hub to use them in the scripts.
 See https://huggingface.co/docs/hub/en/models-gated for more information.